HamiYasir/Pokedex-Web-Application-using-just-React.Js/README.md

 -Working with APIs
 -Caching external information so that PokeAPI servers don't get DDOSed
+-Implementing a search bar
+-Working with JSON objects

 ## FRAMEWORKS AND OTHER RESOURCES USED IN THIS PROJECT: